zowe/zac/meetings/2018-08-22/Agenda.md

 2018-08-22

 ZLC Members
 [ ] Matt Hogstrom
 [ ] Bruce Armstrong
 [ ] Jean-Philipe
 [ ] Sean Grady
 [ ] Mark Ackert
 [ ] Jean-Louis

 Observers
 [ ] Tim Brooks
 [ ] Alvin Tan
 [ ] Nick K.

 #Discuss runtime environments
  Currently Zowe includes Tomcat, Jetty and Liberty for z/OS.
 Open Liberty is an option.
-To limit packaging size and consistency in deployment it would be ideal to
+To limit packaging size and consistency in deployment it would be ideal to select a consistent set of technology.
   Action:
   Owner:
   Date:

 #Share was a successful Launch
 Over-all, the launch at Share was very well received and we are seeing activity across multiple venues.
 Customers are downloading and installing (and opening Git Issues), ISVs have been joinging the community Slack and e-mail lists and there is an elevated level of interest in Zowe.
 Well done everyone.
   Action:
   Owner:
   Date:

 #z/OSMF "lite"
 There has been various discussions about lowering the bar for dependency on z/OSMF until th install issues are resolved.
 The community needs to agree on an approach and agree if we want to form a squad to address this issue in lieu of other priorities
   Action:
   Owner:
   Date:

 #API Mediation layer
 A lot of interest in the API mediation layer at Share.
 Some community members indicated it was for Zowe use while some customers asked if it could be used for business scale applications.
 We need to use consistent goals and capabilities to reduce confusion and set expectations.
   Action:
   Owner:
   Date:

 #Access to z/OS instances for those who don't have Z (Git Issue #4) - ydjainopensource
 This has come up multiple times since Share.
 We need to form a plan across the conmitters and hosting org (OMP) on how we bring z/OS to more people.
 Current options are ZDT, zOSAAS, Mastering the Mainframe and zTrial.
 No option currently fits the needs.
   Action:
   Owner:
   Date:

 #Metrics of the community (Git Issue #3) - Tim Brooks
 Examine ways to measure community health.
-Tim Brooks suggested a
+Tim Brooks suggested an open source tool called Grimoire.
   Action:
   Owner:
   Date:

 #Do we want to help developers produce a common look-and-feel
 What is the plan for user interface guidelines for Zowe.
 Do we provide a common library of widgets with guidance?
 This will become more of an issue as App developers begin experimenting.
   Action: